mati3230/segmentation/README.md

 The project was developed in context of the [smart segmentation](https://github.com/mati3230/smartsegmentation) project.
 The necessary point clouds can be created with the [point cloud data generator](https://github.com/mati3230/pc_data_generator).
 A point cloud is segmented by the region growing algorithm.
 An action consist of 6 parameters.
 The parameters are:

-* Seed Point X: X coordinate of the seed point in the point cloud.
-* Seed Point Y: Y coordinate of the seed point in the point cloud.
-* Seed Point Z: Z coordinate of the seed point in the point cloud.
-* K: Number of neighbours to grow a region.
-* Angle Threshold: Threshold for the angle resulting from the dot product of the normal of the seed point and a region candidate point.
-Candidate point with a lower angle than this threshold will be added to the region.
-* Curvature Threshold: If the curvature of a point in the region is smaller than this threshold, it will be considered as seed point.

 | Parameter | Description | Original Range |
 | - | - | - |
 | Seed Point X | X coordinate of the seed point in the point cloud. | [-inf, inf] |